-t is my great pleasure to welcome you to the SCiP Alliance Virtual Training Conference for Schools in Lincolnshire and the East Midlands.
+t is my great pleasure to welcome you to the SCiP Alliance Virtual Training Conference for Schools across the South West.

 Professionals throughout the UK and overseas tell us of the value they place on having the opportunity to learn from and share with each other and of the need for evidence-based, practical resources to help them support Service children.
-This is one in a series of conferences across the UK that will do just that.
+This is one of a series of conferences across the UK that will do just that.